Roger Jardine

 William Rodger “Roger” Jardine (born 13 September 1965) is a South African business executive, former government official and social activist.

 At age 29, Jardine became the Director General of South Africa's Department of Arts, Culture, Science and Technology, becoming the youngest director general in the country’s history, surpassing the previous record held by Niel Barnard.
 He contributed to policy work on nuclear disarmament in South Africa.

 and the first White paper on science and technology in 1996, which contributed to the later establishment of new research facilities and infrastructure such as the Southern African Large Telescope, Technology Innovation Agency and South African National Space Agency.

-Jardine is presently a non-executive director of Old Mutual, as well as Chairman and Co-Founder of start-up Mura Space, a member of the Global Spaceport Alliance.
+Jardine was appointed chairman of South African investment, savings, insurance, and banking group Old Mutual to replace retiring Chairman Trevor Manuel from June 2026.
+Jardine is also chairman and co-founder of start-up Mura Space, a member of the Global Spaceport Alliance.
 Mura’s "activities are aimed at supporting a globally competitive, orbital and sub-orbital space launch value chain in southern Africa".

-He formerly served as the Chairperson of FirstRand, a financial institution, and formerly also Chair of the Centre for Development and Enterprise, a South African think tank.
+He was the chairperson of FirstRand, a financial institution, and chair of the Centre for Development and Enterprise, a South African think tank.

 Early life and education

 Roger Jardine was born in Riverlea, Johannesburg, to Bill Jardine and Anne Jardine.
 He has three brothers His father, Bill Jardine, was involved in anti-apartheid activism and contributed to sports unification in South Africa.
 During his high school years, Jardine was involved in anti-apartheid activities, including boycotts and protests against the tricameral parliament, and was an activist in the United Democratic Front (UDF).
+In early June 1981, while a 15-year-old pupil at Riverlea Secondary School, Jardine made news when he was seriously injured by a tear gas canister during a riot police crackdown on students protesting the detention of a neighbouring school's head boy.

 He earned his BSc in Physics from Haverford College in 1989 and his MSc in Radiological Physics from Wayne State University in 1991.